neurite/debian-setup/docs/0300-nvidia.md

-### Sources

-There are two sources for the NVIDIA packages, one is Debian, the other is NVIDIA.

-Debian has older versions of the NVIDIA packages.
-But installation is a breeze.
-Debian has [documention on NVIDIA graphic drivers](https://wiki.debian.org/NvidiaGraphicsDrivers).
-As of this moment, the repository for Debian Stretch does not have cuDNN.
-Be aware that, most deep learning frameworks, such as Tensorflow, MXNet, PyTorch, require cuDNN for GPU support.

-NVIDIA provides the latest versions.
-NVIDIA has excellent documentation on [CUDA installation](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/), which describes the installation of both the graphics drivers and the CUDA toolkit.
-NVIDIA also has detailed documention on [cuDNN installation](http://docs.nvidia.com/deeplearning/sdk/cudnn-install/).
-Note you must register with NVIDIA to download and install cuDNN.

 ### Packages

 We have 4 tiers of packages to install.
 They are tiered because a particular tier depends on packages of previous tiers.
-Depending on the need, the last 2 tiears can be optional.
+Depending on the need, the last 2 tiers can be optional.
 Here is the landscape of the package tiers:

 1. Linux headers
     1. [Debian only](https://packages.debian.org/stretch/linux-headers-amd64)